dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 phenomena, by stubbornly clinging to some idealistic mode (...) or by refusing to allow adaptation to them, we fall victim to Nietzche's danger of dangers.

-Power is the capacity to project flux through types of networks and the rate at which that flux flows.

-- much of this stuff obviously isn't or can't be measured.

-- others:
-  - the definition of power as capacity to project influence
-  - social isolation/connectedness (in/dependence and vulnerability)

 ### (1) Types of energy have both linear and non-linear mechanics, which determine their equivalence and interaction dynamics